• Recipes

 • Use a medium pan, turn the heat to medium.
 Add soy sauce, mirin, sake, and sugar.
 Bring it to boil and boil for 1 minute.

-• Add potato starch (or katakuriko) and mix lightly.
+• Add potato starch (or Katakuriko) and mix lightly.

 • Add Karaage into the pot.
 Mix everything thoroughly.